MKada78/DataTypes/README.md

 ### To run the MaxLength function :
 1- Copy and paste the function in your code editor.
 2- Call the function with one argument which is the name of the dataframe you wish to analyse (exp : MaxLength(my_df) 3- You're done !
-A table will be displayed providing you with the information mentioned in this Readme file.
+A table will be displayed providing you with the information mentioned in the first section of this Readme file.

 ## Contributing
 Do not hesitate to suggest improvements or report any bug !